 Here’s a breakdown of our favorite neoprene swim socks.

 Blueseventy Thermal Swim Socks

 Blueseventy—pardon the pun—knocks off our socks when it comes to producing gear for cold water swimming.
-Their neoprene swim cap and open water swim gloves rank as our faves, and they also produce excellent wet-suits for triathletes and open water swimmers.
+Their neoprene swim cap and open water swim gloves rank as our faves, and they also produce excellent wet-suits for triathletes.